peterrod54/Utilities/README.md

 There are between 700 and 800 log-file types on any given Windows Server, _more depending upon installed applications and devices_.
 Yet, for most IT administrators, the focus is on only three log files: _Application, System_, and _Security_.

-When you consider the plethera of log-file types that provide crucial information on the general health of your systems, it's evident that focusing on only those three log files is being a bit short-sighted.
+When you consider the plethora of log-file types that provide crucial information on the general health of your systems, it's evident that focusing on only those three log files is being a bit short-sighted.
 It's also evident that a log management solution becomes more than just a _nice to have_.

 The LogSpear utility app is designed to pull _error, waring_ and _critical_ events, from every log file and output the results as a CSV file to the **_C:\temp_** folder.